Feyerabend/ABC80/README.md

 As noted by [Wikipedia](https://en.wikipedia.org/wiki/ABC_80), the semi-compiled BASIC interpreter in ABC80 was quite fast for integer based programs, for the time.
-Games have the property of always required more of the computer that it can handle.
+Games have the property of always require more of the computer that it can handle.
 But for our goals in this case, the BASIC was enough without having to resort to assembly.